Leave Yamada UI a star

 import { animations } from "./animations"

-export default { animations }
+export const tokens = { animations }

 ./theme/index.ts